Making a gift of land

 In order to make a gift of land during your lifetime there are a number of legal requirements that need to be complied with.

-These transfers are often referred to as inter vivos gifts.
-This just mean a transfer or gift made between people during their lifetime.
-It can be contrasted with a testamentary gift such as that contained in a will which becomes effective when somebody dies.
+These transfers are often referred to as ‘inter vivos’ gifts.
+This just means a transfer or gift that is made between people during their lifetime.
+It can be contrasted with a testamentary gift such as that contained in a will which only becomes effective when somebody dies.

-The legal requirements can be separated into two parts; requirements for general inter vivos gifts, and requirements specific to the transfer of land.
+The legal requirements for making a valid gift of land can be separated into two parts; requirements for general inter vivos gifts, and requirements specific to the transfer of land.